 How will I know how my endowment gift is performing and the impact it is making?

 You will receive an annual report on the endowment fund that you support.
 Your personalized report will include both a review of the fund’s investments, performance and pay outs as well as a description of how your gift was put into action and the impact it has had our students, teachers and school.

 Do I need to give a certain amount for it to be considered an endowment gift?

 Gifts of any size make a tremendous difference.
 Donors can make a gift of any amount to the ISP unrestricted endowment fund, or any of the existing restricted endowment funds that are meaningful to you and your family.

 To establish your own named endowment fund, restricted to a specific purpose, we request that you make a minimum contribution of $25,000.
 This amount can be paid at once, pledged out over a number of years, or created as part of your estate planning.

 How can I make an endowment gift?

 You can make an outright gift to the school in the form of cash or appreciated securities.
 You can also make a pledged donation payable over a number of years.

-Leaving a bequest or other estate gift to the school is another wonderful way to make an enduring contribution to the students and teachers of The International School.
+Leaving a bequest or other estate gift to the school is another wonderful way to make an enduring contribution to the students and teachers of the International School of Portland.
 More information on that opportunity is available here.